monerodocs/md/docs/public-address/main-address.md

 There are a few **types of public addresses** in Monero:

-* Standard address - basic type of an address, also refered to as raw address
+* Main address - basic type of an address, also refered to as raw address
 * Subaddress - what you should be using by default
 * Integrated address - relevant for exchanges, merchants, and other businesses accepting Monero in a fully automated way

-## Standard address
+## Main address

 Historicaly, raw address was the only available option.
 For that reason it is the most widely adopted and supported address type.